Applying to Medicine after A-Level Results

 However, that’s not the case for every university.
 Some smaller medical schools just don’t have hundreds upon hundreds of candidates to evaluate and can easily teach nearly all of their applicants.
 The same goes for schools that are so big that now they can literally handle their entire list of candidates - especially if they recently expanded.

 This goes double for European universities with English programmes for international students.
 The simple reason is that there are usually more places for international students at a university than international students looking to study there.
-After all, most people prefer to stay in their own country for school - this is true no matter where you live and isn’t a matter of one country’s education being better or worse than another’s.
+After all, most people prefer to stay in their own country for school - this is true no matter where you live, and it isn’t a matter of one country’s education being better or worse than another’s.
 It’s just a matter of personal preference or comfort, or simply most people just not being aware of the option.
 Whatever the case, there are often spots that need to be filled, so cutting students with an entrance exam is counterproductive and doesn’t achieve much.

-It’s important to keep in mind that some universities don’t have entrance exams, while others accept students with low A-Level grades, but it’s very rare to find medical schools that do both.
+It’s important to keep in mind that some universities don’t have entrance exams, while others accept students with low A-level grades, but it’s very rare to find medical schools that do both.
 Not impossible, mind you - but sometimes, you’d need to choose the lesser of two evils.

 Check your email to Book a FREE call